So you’ve finally made the decision to start a blog! That’s great news and many congratulations.

-Since you’re on a roll, I’d like to share with you my top 8-point checklist for starting a new blog, just a few essential things you need to do after installing WordPress.
+And since you’re on a roll, I’d like to share my 8-point checklist for starting a new blog with you.

 Starting a new blog?
-What to do after installing WordPress…
+What to do after installing WordPress

-Tip #1: Delete the sample page and “Hello World” post – If this is your first ever WordPress blog you might not know to do this.
+If this is your first ever WordPress blog you might not know to do this.

-When starting a new blog with a fresh WordPress installation, by default you’ll usually be greeted with a “hello world” post and sample page that’s already been published.
+When starting a new blog with a fresh WordPress installation, by default, you’ll usually be greeted with a “hello world” post and sample page that’s already been published.

-Except maybe for the Akistmet plugin, you’ll probably need that one for much later on when you start getting a few more comments on your blog.
-For now though you can just deactivate it if you wish.
+Except maybe for the Akistmet plugin, you’ll probably need that one much later on when you start getting a few comments on your blog.
+For now, though, you can just deactivate it if you wish.

-Tip #3: Change the permalink structure – This one is entirely up to you, however I would highly recommend that you consider changing the permalink structure to a more simple format.
+This one is entirely up to you, however, I would highly recommend that you consider changing the permalink structure to a more simple format.

 To change your permalink, simply head over to Settings > Permalinks and change from the default permalink to either ‘date and name’, or ‘month and name’.

-The setting I’d personally recommend using is just ‘post name’, as this is a more ‘human’ and ‘search engine friendly’ structure.
+The setting I’d personally recommend using is just ‘post name’, as this is a more ‘human’ and ‘search engine friendly’ permalink structure.

 Once you’re done, hit save changes.
 See image below.

 After deleting the plugins you didn’t need in tip #2, it’s time to install the plugins you do need.

-If this is your very first blog and you’re not too sure what a plugin is, or what they do, let me briefly explain.
+If this is your very first blog and you’re not too sure what a plugin is or does, let me briefly explain.

-For example, adding the WordPress SEO by Yoast plugin will enable you to accurately optimise your site, pages and posts, for better search engine visibility and performance.
+For example, adding the WordPress SEO by Yoast plugin will allow you to accurately optimize your site, content pages, and blog posts, for better search engine visibility and performance.